At a Glance

 This provides a link that you can send to the people you want to join your network.
 If you need to copy the link again later, choose Invite from the network’s Options menu (…), then choose Copy Link.

 Using Referral Codes

 Add another dimension to filter your tests with referral codes.
-Use referral codes to invite people from different social platforms, or people who attended a conference, or fans in a loyalty program, and more.
-When you launch a test, you can select people based on the referral code they used to join a network.
+Use referral codes to invite, among others, people from different social platforms, those who attended a conference, or members of a loyalty program.
+When launching a test, you can select people based on the referral code they used to join a network.

 To use referral codes: